EnKF-C user guide: EnKF

 where $\mb 1$ is a vector with all elements equal to 1.
 The above means that the model state estimate is given by the ensemble mean, while the model state error covariance $\mb P$ is implicitly represented by the ensemble anomalies $\mb A$ via the factorisation (\ref{P}).

 Representing the state error covariance via ensemble anomalies yields a number of numerical benefits.
-In large-scale geophysical systems the ensemble size ($\sim 10^2$) is always much smaller than the state size ($\sim 10^5-10^9$).
-Therefore, while it is typically impossible to store and manipulate the covariance $\mb P$ directly, it is possible via operations with $\mb A$.
+In large-scale geophysical systems the state size ($\sim 10^5-10^9$) makes it impossible to store and manipulate the state error covariance $\mb P$ directly.
+At the same time it is often/typically possible to represent essential variability via an ensemble of much smaller size ($\sim 10^2$) and manipulate $\mb P$ implicitly via operations with $\mb A$.
 Further, using $\mb A$ ensures positive semidefiniteness of $\mb P$.

 Storing the SDAS via an ensemble of model states is the first essential feature of the EnKF.
 In theory, one could use it in an implementation of the KF along with explicitly calculated Jacobians $\mb M$ and $\mb H$ in equations (\ref{kf-for}) and (\ref{kf-an}).
 The EnKF makes a further step and uses the ensemble form of the SDAS for a derivative-less formulation of the KF.
 Moreover, it approximates derivatives using ensemble of finite spread that characterises the estimated uncertainty in the state: